Henley: how to choose and wear this heroic garment

 Think henley.

-Henley as an alternative to the white t-shirt, as an alternative to the shirt.
+The henley as an alternative to the white t-shirt, as an alternative to the shirt.
 Under a vest, a sweater, a jacket, just with jeans.
-It is a piece which, worn well, brings something charming and can break with a certain monotony.
+It is a piece that, worn well, brings something charming and can break with a certain monotony.

-It's not difficult to wear.
+It's not hard to wear.
 And I bet you already know how to do it...

 Jordan Maurin Jordan Maurin